Carva92/GVAE_LR-GNN/README.md

 ## **Step 2: Prepare the Data**
 Ensure you have the dataset ready.
 The default script expects a CSV file named **`synthetic_dataset_general_mcc.csv`** in the project directory.

-If using a different dataset, update the file path in:
+If using a different dataset, update the file path inside the model_train.py file in:

 ```python
 data = pd.read_csv('your_dataset.csv')